nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 This integration between delete deadline command with find student command is important because FypManager can store large number of students with FYP, making it not fesiable for users to scroll through the list.
 By utilizing find student, users can find the student with only partial information and retrieve the student ID Using this student ID, users can delete the deadline from the FypManager once he/she drops the deadline task.

-### `Mark` Feature
+### Marking a project status
 #### Proposed Implementation
-The proposed MarkCommand Feature marks the Project Status of an FYP project as one of 3 possible statuses {***YTS***, ***IP***, ***DONE***}.
+The MarkCommand feature marks the Project Status of an FYP project as one of 3 possible statuses {***YTS***, ***IP***, ***DONE***}.
 Currently these are the only 3 statuses supported, although more may be implemented later on if there are other meaningful statuses.

-The MarkCommand Feature sets a default status of `YTS` whenever a new FYP project is added to the FYP Manager, and the MarkCommand allows us to accordingly the project Status to either `IP` if the student is still working on the FYP project, or `DONE` once the FYP project has been completed.
+The MarkCommand feature sets a default status of `YTS` whenever a new FYP project is added to the FYP Manager, and the MarkCommand allows us to accordingly the project Status to either `IP` if the student is still working on the FYP project, or `DONE` once the FYP project has been completed.